 DO NOT PAY to file the FAFSA.
 Do not pay for someone to locate scholarships for you.
 There is free help available at your college's financial aid office, on the web, in Cheverus' Guidance and College Advising Offices, and at FAME (Finance Authority of Maine).

 - Maine Community Foundation: https://www.mainecf.org/find-a-scholarship/available-scholarships/.
 Check the scholarships labeled "Available statewide" and those for your county.
 The Chet Jordan Leadership Scholarship is available to Cheverus students and is due April 15.

 - Scholarship resources gathered by a trusted source, including funding for Maine high school graduates.

-- Scholarship Search through Sallie Mae, Chegg are reputable sites.
+- Scholarship Search through Sallie Mae, Chegg, and collegeboard are reputable sites.